intrinio/java-sdk/docs/ZacksApi.md

     ZacksApi zacksApi = new ZacksApi();

-    String startDate = null; // String | Limit sales surprises to those on or after this date String endDate = null; // String | Limit sales surprises to those on or before this date BigDecimal salesActualGreater = null; // BigDecimal | Return only records with an actual sales higher than this value BigDecimal salesActualLess = null; // BigDecimal | Return only records with an actual sales lower than this value BigDecimal salesMeanEstimateGreater = null; // BigDecimal | Return only records with a sales mean estimate greater than this value
+    LocalDate startDate = LocalDate.now(); // LocalDate | Limit sales surprises to those on or after this date LocalDate endDate = LocalDate.now(); // LocalDate | Limit sales surprises to those on or before this date BigDecimal salesActualGreater = null; // BigDecimal | Return only records with an actual sales higher than this value BigDecimal salesActualLess = null; // BigDecimal | Return only records with an actual sales lower than this value BigDecimal salesMeanEstimateGreater = null; // BigDecimal | Return only records with a sales mean estimate greater than this value